carlotafp/Parallel-Programming/README.md

-# Parallelization-of-K-Means
+# Parallelization-of-Different-Codes
-We parallelized the K-means algorithm using OpenMP, OpenACC, and OpenMPI.
+We parallelized the K-means algorithm using OpenMP and OpenACC.
+Additionally, we parallelized the Laplace Equation solver with the iterative Jacobi method using OpenMPI.